samfweb/basic-rts/README.md

 #### Pylon
 Why is this here?
 Who created it?
 A shroud of mystery surrounds these inactive monoliths.

-Activating a pylon lets your engineers collect resources faster, don't ask me why.
+Activating a pylon lets your engineers collect resources faster (somehow).

+### Resouces
+Engineers can mine resources.
+#### Metal
+You can mine metal from metal mines.
+You can use it for pretty much anything.
+It's tremendous metal.

+#### Unobtanium
+Slightly easier to obtain than the name suggests.
+Doesn't serve a direct purpose, other than something to strive for.

 ## Troubleshooting
 If you're having trouble starting the game, make sure that the proper libraries have been added to your classpath.
 The `libjinput` libraries included in `lib/` are for a linux 64bit machine.
 If using a different machine, you may need to download the relevant `libjinput` libraries at https://github.com/jinput/jinput/wiki/Getting-started-with-JInput.